algosup/2022-2023-project-3-harfang3d-binding-Project-7-group/Documents/Functional_specifications.md

 ![#Anna](./images/Persona_Anna.png)
 ![#John](./images/Persona_John.png)

 ## Objectives
 The main objectives of the binding are to:
-* Provide Rust programs with access to all of the functions and data structures in C++.
+* Provide Rust programs with access to all of C++'s functions and data structures.
 * Be easy to use and integrate into Rust programs, with a clear and simple API that is easy to learn and use.
 * Be well-tested, following Fabgen's existing templates, to ensure that it works correctly and is reliable.
 * Be released under an open-source license, allowing developers to use and modify it as needed.